Friends University logo

 About Friends University

-The university's origins are deeply intertwined with the fascinating story of Garfield University.
-The impressive Davis Administration Building, originally designed by Proudfoot & Bird and completed in 1887 to house Garfield University, stands as a testament to this past.
-At its completion, it was the largest single building for educational purposes west of the Mississippi River, an architectural marvel now listed on the National Register of Historic Places.
-Though Garfield University faced financial struggles and eventually closed, its grand campus found a new purpose when Quaker philanthropist James Davis acquired it, fulfilling his vision to establish a college for the Quakers.
+The university's history is deeply intertwined with the magnificent Davis Administration Building, originally designed by Proudfoot & Bird and completed in 1887.
+This iconic structure first housed Garfield University, an ambitious effort by the Christian Churches of Kansas.
+At the time of its completion, it stood as the largest single building for educational purposes west of the Mississippi River and is now recognized on the National Register of Historic Places.
+Though Garfield University faced financial challenges and closed in the 1890s, its legacy set the stage for Friends University.

 Key Highlights

-• Established in 1898, continuing a legacy of higher education on historic grounds.
+• Established in 1898, offering over a century of educational excellence.

-• The iconic Davis Administration Building is listed on the National Register of Historic Places.
+• Home to the historic Davis Administration Building, completed in 1887 and listed on the National Register of Historic Places.

-• The university's main building, originally Garfield University Hall, was once the largest single educational building west of the Mississippi River.
+• The Davis Administration Building was once the largest single educational building west of the Mississippi River.

 Timeline